The Greatest Battle Lies Within

 The man blocked it, then pulled his own sword around and drew the edge across Sir Dargan’s arm.
 It cut through his chainmail, warm blood alerting the knight to a wound, and he grit his teeth, striking again.

-The realization struck him then, suddenly, like a star peeking out from a heavy cloud.
-He didn’t have to do it on his own.
 He grit his teeth, blinking blood and sweat from his eyes, and surrendered.
 God, help me.
 Please, grant me this victory.

-He brought up his sword in a semi-effective block, but he couldn’t keep up.
+The man brought up his sword in a semi-effective block, but he couldn’t keep up.
 The dark certainty faded from his face as Sir Dargan drove him back, back…out of the clearing.

 With a final screech, ringing in rage across the island, the figure blended into the swirling fog, becoming a dark vision only—then fading away.